 Yesterday we got stuck in the mud on the road to Fort Resolution and it got us thinking about plans.
 Everyone has a different mindset when it comes to making plans —from the rigid planner with reservations made out for the entire trip to the ones who wing it.
 We like to think we fall somewhere in the middle.
-We call it the “no plan plan.”
-We have certainly made a few reservations along the way, and we have an idea of places we would like to see and visit.
+We call it the “no plan” plan.
+There were certainly a few reservations along the way, and we have an idea of places we would like to see and visit.
 But, overall, we have left ourselves open to whatever may come.

-For the first time in many years, we have been able to visit with family all accross Canada, though our “no plan plan” doesn’t always make us the best visitors.
-We had to adjust and have some version of a schedule so we weren’t always rolling into town with little to no notice.
+For the first time in many years, we have been able to visit with family all across Canada, though, our “no plan” plan doesn’t always make us the best visitors.
+We had to have some version of a schedule so we weren’t always rolling into town with little to no notice.
 Thankfully our friends and family have been understanding and patient.

 One of the big perks of RVing is the people you meet, and we love hearing suggestions from fellow travelers or locals.
 Hearing someone’s awesome experience from a place we hadn’t considered inspires us to see new things!
 Not having a set schedule allows us to change our route whenever the opportunity arises.

 The surprise changes and detours along the way – washed out roads, landslides, storms, electrical problems in the van, construction, and getting stuck – don’t seem so bad when you aren’t in a hurry to get to the next stop.